Bukixo/repositoryWorkshopV2/README.md

 }
 ```

-To delete a burger, we use the the id provided from the user input and make a search.
-If the burger is non-existent it will return null, if it is found, using entity framework
+To DELETE a burger, we use the the id provided from the user input and make a search.
+If the burger is non-existent it will return null, if it is found, using Entity Framework
 it will be removed.
 ```
 async Task<Burger> IBurgerRepository.DeleteBurger(int id)